(No ratings)

 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Alice Chu, MD graduated from UMDNJ-New Jersey Medical School.
+Dr. Alice Chu, MD graduated from UMDNJ-New Jersey Medical School in 2002.
 She completed residency at Washington Hospital Center.
 She is certified by the American Board of Orthopaedic Surgery and has a state license in New York.

 Residency: Washington Hospital Center